 - Heavier due to reinforced structure

-Manual sealer for 13-20 mm (1/2 - 3/4 in) wide polyester (PET) strapping.
-Heat-treated steel with deep-serrated jaws calibrated to deform metal seals over polyester without the seal slipping under tension.
-Designed for closing palletized heavy construction materials, sealing timber loads, metal profiles, and industrial parts for transit or export, agro-industrial operations with dense sacks, and closing bulky loads with heavy-duty strapping for prolonged storage or inter-island transit.
+Manual sealer for polyester (PET) straps of 13-20 mm (1/2 - 3/4 in) wide.
+Heat-treated steel with deep-toothed jaws calibrated to deform metal seals over polyester without the seal slipping under tension.
+Designed for closing palletized heavy construction materials, sealing loads of wood, metal profiles and industrial parts for transit or export, agribusiness operations with dense bags and closing bulky bundles with heavy strapping for prolonged storage or inter-island transit.

 Comparison table